 The European Innovation Council (EIC) aims to identify and support breakthrough technologies and game changing innovations to create new markets and scale up internationally.

-The European Innovation Council (EIC) has been established under the Horizon Europe programme.
-It has a budget of €10.1 billion to support game changing innovations throughout the businees lifecycle, from early stage research, to proof of concept, technology transfer, to the financing and scale up of start-ups and SMEs.
+The European Innovation Council (EIC), established under the Horizon Europe programme (2021-27), has a €10.1 billion budget to drive pioneering innovations across the business lifecycle—from early-stage research to proof of concept, technology transfer, and the financing and scale-up of start-ups and SMEs.

 Innovations in EIC